kubernetes-sigs/release-team-shadow-stats/README.md

 # Release Team Shadow Applicant analysis

 This project is being developed in the scope of Kubernetes [sig-release](https://github.com/kubernetes/sig-release/blob/master/release-team/README.md).
-Its primarily developed to get a discussion started which strives to improving the release team shadow program.
-This project also might be subject of a donation towards one of the Kubernetes repos/ orgs.
+The project intent is to initiate a discussion aimed at improving the Release Team Shadow program.
+This project could also be the subject of a donation to one of the Kubernetes repos/orgs.

 **!!
 This project is subject to change and under discussion !!**